The Hex Man, by R Phoenix

 So saying these words, stroke slowly three times with your right hand over it, bending the same downward one, two, and three times; and blow three times, each time three times.

-This is an old-fashioned term for when children have difficulty breathing and even a tightness in the chest.
+This is an old-fashioned term for an enlarged liver.
+It may have had other meanings, but I can't find any other references to illnesses referred to as "livergrown".
 I do not have a remedy to share here, although I would like you to READ THIS ARTICLE.
 It's from 1984 in Northumberland County Pennsylvania and relates one woman's experience with a powwower who cured a child that was 'livergrown'.

 For thorns (or splinters, perhaps..)